 In this unit, students will learn about how to work in school.
-The big ideas of this unit is how to make a new friends and how to i know where is my classroom or something like washroom, library, and lockers.
+The big ideas of this unit are how to make new friends and how to know where is my classroom or something like washroom, library, and lockers.

 In this unit I learned how Canada Family look like and what is Canada Family.

 In this unit, students learn about the book “Mieko and the Five Treasures” The big idea in this book is Mieko go to new school and how she found the new friend. but he didn’t like her new school, because Mieko lost her left hand, and no one wanted to be her friend.
 Mieko loved to paint so much, but she thought she can’t paint again because she lost her hand.
 After Mieko found her new friend Yoshi, and she started to paint again, because she joined a painting contest.

 The final summative assessments are both oral and written.
 The oral presentation builds on their memoir construction skills and is presented as a dramatic monologue.
 (15%)

 The exam assesses skills developed throughout the year in accordance with the provincial achievement chart and the course’s overall expectations.
 (15%)

 |P = Product

 |O = Assessment OF Learning